North Warwickshire road closures: dozens for motorists to avoid over the next fortnight

 Advertisement

+• M42, from 9pm October 24 to 6am October 25, moderate delays (10-30 minutes): M42 both directions jct eight to jct 9, police rolling road blocks for inspection/survey works.

-• A5, from 8pm October 23 to 6am October 27, slight delays (under 10 minutes): A5 Watling Street off, junction 10 M42 westbound, Lane closure on behalf of STW.
+• A5, from 8pm October 25 to 2am October 26, slight delays (under 10 minutes): A5 Watling Street westbound, Atherstone bypass, Lane closure for utility works on behalf of Severn Trent Water.

 National Highways is responsible for maintaining motorways and major A-roads, so closures of smaller roads will not be included in their schedule.